ItsEricFrisk/individuell_uppgift_node/README.md

 ### Created by Eric

+Instructions for admin are at the bottom

-# The link below only applies to the group project
+The link below only applies to the group project
 Link to document: https://docs.google.com/document/d/1s3K9dKXD69TZhR_Ufa98Wu0PPgqFp-YzjAf2Fx0z-jM/edit?usp=sharing

 ### The description of the task: